OpenSiFli/.github/profile/README.md

-# Welcome to OpenSiFli at GitHub
+# Welcome to OpenSiFli at GitHub, Home of SF32!

 SiFli Technologies is a fabless semiconductor design company specializing in silicon platforms tailored for modern AIoT applications.
 These platforms are typically battery-powered and need to deliver either high-performance computing, ultra-low power consumption, or, frequently, both simultaneously.